multiplicit-com/Office2KDP/README.md

 2. Choose your trim size, paper type, margins, header/footer settings, and page count
 3. Click **Create Word Template** to generate a ready-to-write `.docx` file
 4. Customize your content and upload directly to KDP

-> Bonus: A summary of your settings is embedded at the top of each Word document for reference.

 ---